Releases of harmful substances to water

 How this indicator was calculated

 Note: The indicator reports facility-based releases only.
 The indicator includes the amount of elemental mercury and mercury in any compound, alloy or mixture reported in the National Pollutant Release Inventory based on the inventory reporting criteria.
 As a result, the reported mercury releases to water represent only a portion of the releases of this toxic pollutant to water in Canada.
-Some reported releases from Newfoundland and Labrador, Nova Scotia, Manitoba, Saskatchewan and the Northwest Territories and are too small to see in the figure.
-The figure provides a snapshot of mercury releases by province and territory.
-To access all available years data please refer to the indicator’s interactive figures or, for the full dataset, to the National Pollutant Release Inventory.
+Some reported releases from Newfoundland and Labrador, Nova Scotia, Manitoba, Saskatchewan, the Northwest Territories and Nunavut are too small to see in the figure.
+To access individual provincial data for all years, please refer to the indicator’s interactive figures or, for the full dataset, to the National Pollutant Release Inventory.

-In 2021, mercury releases to water were highest in Ontario, accounting for 38% (38 kg) of the national total.
-Wastewater treatment facilities were the primary pathway of releases in the province.
+In 2022, mercury releases to water were highest in Ontario, accounting for 37% (30 kg) of the national total.
+Wastewater treatment facilities were the primary source of releases in the province.
+Ontario, Quebec and British Columbia accounted for 93% of national releases of mercury to water.

-In 2021, the largest source of mercury releases to water within each province and territory was:
+In 2022, the largest source of mercury releases to water by province and territory was:

-• wastewater treatment in Nova Scotia, British Columbia, Ontario, and Alberta
+• wastewater treatment in Nova Scotia, Ontario, Manitoba, Alberta and British Columbia

 • the pulp and paper industry in New Brunswick and Quebec

-• mining and rock quarrying in Manitoba, Newfoundland and Labrador, and the Northwest Territories
+• mining and rock quarrying in Newfoundland and Labrador, the Northwest Territories, and Nunavut.

-Prince Edward Island, Yukon and Nunavut have never reported releases to the National Pollutant Release Inventory of mercury to water.
-Manitoba had no reported releases in 2003, the Northwest Territories had no reported releases from 2003 to 2012.
-Saskatchewan did not report any releases of mercury to water in 2021.
+Prince Edward Island and Yukon have never reported releases to the National Pollutant Release Inventory of mercury to water.
+Manitoba had no reported releases in 2003, the Northwest Territories had no reported releases from 2003 to 2012, and Saskatchewan did not report any releases of mercury to water in 2022.

 Releases of mercury to water from facilities